 The p4d convenience symlink is not recommended in environments that have a mix of casesensitive and case-insensitive modes of Perforce operation, or environments in which policy permits concurrent operation of different server versions for different instances.
-In those situations, refer to the p4d link for a specific instance, such as p4d\1 or p4d\2.
-If you operate a single instance of Perforce and if all instances follow the same case behavior, then using a convenience symlink for p4d makes sense.
+In those single instance of Perforce and if all instances follow the same case behavior, then using a convenience symlink for p4d makes sense.
+Adrian Waters 12/1/15 23:20 Deleted: 4 Copyright ©2007-2015, Perforce Software, Inc. Page 32 of 34 situations, refer to the p4d link for a specific instance, such as p4d_1 or p4d_2.
+If you operate a

-To run the server in case-insensitive mode, copy the p4d\1 script from

-\$SDP/Server/Unix/p4/1/bin/p4d\1 to the /p4/1/bin directory, and make sure that script calls the appropriate link /p4/common/bin/p4\instance\bin.
+3 To run the server in case-insensitive mode, copy the p4d_1 script from \$SDP/Server/Unix/p4/1/bin/p4d_1 to the /p4/1/bin directory, and make sure that script calls the appropriate link /p4/common/bin/p4_instance_bin.